-The Chambliss Astronomical Writing Award is for astronomy writing for an academic audience, specifically textbooks at either the upper-division undergraduate level or the graduate level.
+The Chambliss Astronomical Writing Award is for astronomy writing for an academic audience, specifically textbooks at either the upper-division undergraduate or graduate level.

 The motivation for this choice is the fact that introductory textbooks and popular astronomy books have large markets and a number of existing modes of recognition and reward.
 Books serving astronomy majors and graduate students, by contrast, have relatively small markets, and excellence in this area is rarely recognized.
 Nonetheless, such books serve a vital role in professional development.